-Risk and Category Impact of Risk Opportunities and Mitigation Actions Transition Risk Market: Changes in customer behaviour Large segment of consumers committing to purchasing from 'sustainable' brands.
+Risk and Category Impact of Risk Opportunities and Mitigation Actions Transition Risk Market: Changes in customer behaviour • Large segment of consumers committing to purchasing from 'sustainable' brands.
 This risk is especially prevalent in net zero scenario where businesses are expected to improve traceability and transparency, and potential revenue impact if customers' expectations are not met.
 Expand on range of products to accommodate variety of consumer preferences.
 Close monitoring of sales results by product, conducting customer surveys to keep abreast of graduating shifts in consumer preferences.
 Market: Uncertainty in market signals Greater investor scrutiny over supply chain ESG impacts.
 Investors expect companies to demonstrate decarbonisation efforts including value chain engagement.
 Lack of investment in transition initiatives resulting in more limited access to capital due to decreased investor confidence.
 Focus on continuous improvement approach to realise decarbonisation efforts.
 Investment in green energy generation (i.e., solar) and energy intensity reduction (efficient equipment and lighting).
 Policy and Legal: Increased pricing of GHG emissions Carbon pricing policies in some countries may impact the agricultural sector in upstream supply chain, resulting in increased operational costs for suppliers procuring raw agricultural products.
 Increase in fuel and energy costs incurred in manufacturing processes observed where carbon taxes are passed through Consider adopting viable lower emissions technology.
 Reducing emissions throughout production processes through improving energy efficiency.
 Close monitoring of current emissions to facilitate cost evaluation and future planning.
 Explore green rebates and financing arrangements for adoption of new technologies.
 Reputation: Shifts in consumer preferences Consumers shift away from traditional packaged food products.
-Packaged food companies are driver to expand product offerings to cater to shift in customer preferences.
-Increase in capital expenditure for research and development to ensure accommodating shifts in consumer preferences will not compromise food quality and safety. trends and choices.
-Review sourcing arrangements (including purchasing from locations Technology: Costs to transition to lower emissions technology Local policies necessitate QAF to reduce emissions by purchasing more energy-efficient equipment Ongoing monitoring of commercially available technologies.
+Packaged food companies are driven to expand product offerings to cater to shift in customer preferences.
+Increase in capital expenditure for research and development to ensure accommodating shifts in consumer preferences will not compromise food quality and safety.
+Close monitoring of market and sales performance to ensure that products are aligned with the latest consumers trends and choices.
+Review sourcing arrangements (including purchasing from locations closer to manufacturing facilities).
+Reviewing equipment and energy requirements.
+Review product development, particularly relating to sustainable packaging.
+Technology: Costs to transition to lower emissions technology Local policies necessitate QAF to reduce emissions by purchasing more energy-efficient equipment Ongoing monitoring of commercially available technologies.
 Scheduling current asset replacement or deferral to reduce future transition costs associated with adopting new technology.